Richel325/Gamezeum/README.md

 # Gamezeum

-Gamezeum is a trivia game based on art objects received by using Brooklyn Museum's art collection API.
+Gamezeum (formerly MuseumMindMaze) is a trivia game based on art objects received by using Brooklyn Museum's art collection API.
 Learn more about the art at the museum, and quiz yourself on:

 * The collection the object belongs to